-When I was 8 years old my mom sat me down at the dinning room table, placed a composition journal in front of me and told me there would be no T.V. or playing until I wrote an ENTIRE half page of my thoughts.
+When I was eight years old, my mom sat me down at the dining room table, placed a composition journal in front of me, and told me there would be no T.V. or playing until I wrote an ENTIRE half page of my thoughts.
 She knew the importance of journaling.
-While my parents vary rarely made the really dumb mistakes that plague most child-rearing experiments, mom did this time: she thought that equating writing with the lack of fun activities, would be the best way for me to fall in love with the task.
+While my parents vary rarely made the dumb mistakes that plague most child-rearing experiments, mom did this time: she thought that equating writing with the lack of fun activities would be the best way for me to fall in love with the task.

 Of course, she was wrong.

-Eventually she got the point, and I was released from this torturous and mundane task.
-She also told me that I would later regret not writing things down and that I would wish I had listened.
+Eventually, she got the point, and I was released from this torturous and mundane task.
+She also told me that I would later regret not writing things down and wish I had listened.

 Of course, she was right.

 So here I am, mid-20’s and I have never journaled, blogged, or otherwise gathered my thoughts in any one place (other than my brain).
-During college I started to think about it from time to time.
-I think I even bought a really nice journal, convinced that a leather-bound cover and gilded pages would help get the creative juices flowing.
+During college, I started to think about it from time to time.
+I think I even bought a lovely journal, convinced that a leather-bound cover and gilded pages would help get the creative juices flowing.
 Like I said, I “think” that happened.

-Point is, I have never been one for writing about me.
+The point is, I have never been one for writing about myself.
 Certainly not as much as I like to talk about me!

 I am a Facebook addict.
-I Tweet so much that with the same effort I could probably cure cancer.
+I Tweet so much that with the same effort, I could probably cure cancer.
 Now in my ripe old mid-20’s I look back and realize that getting one’s thoughts out there is a good thing.
-And as much as I will still hate it like that malcontent 8 year old ginger kid I once was, I am going to at least make an effort.
+And as much as I will still hate it like that malcontent eight-year-old ginger kid I once was, I am going to at least make an effort.